large-farva/cac-arch/README.md

 ```

 ### Chrome/ Chromium
-Add the CAC module to NSS DB
+Add the CAC module to NSS DB.
-This may take a minute to figure shit out.
+This process may take a minute to figure its shit out.
 ```
 modutil -dbdir sql:$HOME/.pki/nssdb/ -list
 ```